 To save a report you are viewing, give the report a name and click on ‘Save to My reports’

 For some units/modules there are optional questions where students choose from a number of options.

-The information below is based on GCSE English and GCSE English Language, with an option of 2 questions in section B, each worth 40 marks.
+The information below is based on GCSE English Language, with an option of 2 questions in section B, each worth 40 marks.

-The Module analysis report show you the average marks for the centre versus the average mark for the national cohort for the two sections in the paper, section A - reading and section B - writing.
+The module analysis report shows you the average marks for the centre versus the average mark for the national cohort for the two sections in the paper, section A - reading and section B - writing.

 The writing section’s averages are taken from a total of 80 raw marks as opposed to 40.
 This is because the report does not factor in the optionality in the writing section of the paper i.e. students will respond to either one or other of the writing questions, but not both.